 That fact alone is what she calls a “massive situation” if you’ve been out of the workforce.
 Not only are you adjusting to all the ways the workplace has changed, you may be reporting to someone younger.
 Enter REMIX, which is a nod to DJs who entertain many age groups at say a wedding by taking a classic tune and mixing it with modern element.
 “Classic has a ton of value but modern elements add new value,” Pollak explains.

-Après had a chance to catch up with Pollak and ask her for advice specific to returning to work, and how to thrive in this multigenerational workplace:
+We asked Pollak for advice specific to returning to work, job searching, and thriving in this multigenerational workplace:

 1. Should women returning to the workforce seek a younger mentor?